adobe-commerce/aco-ts-sdk/README.md

   region: 'na1' as Region, // Your instance's region found in Commerce Cloud Manager UI
   environment: 'sandbox' as Environment, // Your instance's environment type: sandbox or production
   timeoutMs: 30000, // Optional.
 HTTP timeout override in ms. Default is 10000ms
-  logger: consoleLogger(), // Optional.
+  logger: consoleLogger(LogLevel.DEBUG), // Optional.
 Pass in your existing logger.
 If not provided, a default console logger is used.
 See Types -> Logger section below.
 };

 // Initialize the client instance